Cora Sue Collins: Early life and career

-Throughout the 1930s and 1940s, Collins appeared in numerous films including Queen Christina, Anna Karenina, and All This, and Heaven Too.
-She was often cast as the daughter of the main characters, or as the leading lady in her childhood.
-She was initially cast as Becky Thatcher in The Adventures of Tom Sawyer (1938), but her role was changed to Amy Lawrence because Collins was considered to be too tall for Tommy Kelly.
+Collins was initially cast as Becky Thatcher in The Adventures of Tom Sawyer (1938), but her role was changed to Amy Lawrence because she was considered to be too tall for Tommy Kelly.
 She said that writer Harry Ruskin, 33 years her senior, tried to force her to have sex with him in exchange for a good role at age 15.
 She refused and told Louis B. Mayer about what had happened, who was nonchalant and dismissive about it.
-One of her rare leading roles was in the 1945 drama film Youth on Trial, in which she played the juvenile delinquent daughter of a court judge.
+A rare leading role for Collins was in the 1945 Columbia Pictures drama Youth on Trial, in which she played the juvenile delinquent daughter of a court judge.
 Her last movie appearance was in 1945, after which she retired from show business at the age of 18.

-Personal life
+Personal life and death

 Around 1944, Collins married Ivan Stauffer, a wealthy rancher from Nevada.
 In 1960, robbers stole two mink coats from her home while she was on vacation.
 Around 1961, she married James Morgan Cox.
 In a 1996 article, Collins was referred to as Susie Nace and lived in Phoenix, Arizona.
 Her husband at the time was theatre owner Harry Nace, who died in June 2002 at the age of 87.
 Having appeared with Greta Garbo in two films, Collins and Garbo remained in contact until Garbo's death in 1990.

+Collins had three children with husband James McKay.
+Collins died from complications of a stroke at her home in Beverly Hills, California, on April 27, 2025, at the age of 98.